 • recommending and coordinating reasonable accommodations in a variety of domains (exam, course, program, housing, transportation),

-• encouraging development through self-advocacy and personal decision making,
+• encouraging student development through self-advocacy and personal decision making,

 • providing training and information to faculty and administration that uphold the inclusion of persons with disabilities.